-It's possible that you can get a used model of the original PlayStation 4 or Xbox One in the upper end of this price range.
+It's possible that you can get a used model of the older models in the upper end of this price range.

 If buying used, always make sure you see the console tested with an actual game on disc before you buy it.
 This will show you that it can power on, play games, and that the disc drive isn't bad.

 In this price range, you can often find a current or previous-generation model.

 You'll have to spend over $300 if you want to get the very latest models of video game console.

 Q. Why should I buy a console instead of a PC?

 A. This is an age-old question that really comes down to a matter of preference.
 With a PC you get the freedom to spend as little or as much as you want on gaming performance.
 You'll also have access to a broader gaming library since PC games from as far back as the seventies can still work on today's computers.

 However, the initial cost of a PC is higher than that of a console, and dealing with drivers and tweaking settings might not be for everyone.
 If you want a more personalized gaming experience, you might want to look into a PC.
 If you want something that just plugs in and works, go for a console.

 Q. What kind of input ports do I need to have on my TV to play a current-gen console?

 A. The only port you need to connect any of the current consoles is an HDMI port.
 That will provide all you need for gameplay in 1080p.
 For 4K, though, you'll need to make sure you plug your 4K-capable console into an HDMI 2.0 port on your 4K TV or A/V receiver.
 Some TVs only have HDMI 2.0 ports, while on others just the HDMI 1 port that is 2.0 capable.
 You'll have to refer to your user manual to make sure you've got your console connected to the correct input.